ACEmulator/ACE/Source/ACE.SinglePlayer.Mods.ACEUniqueWeeniesProc/README.md

-# ACEUniqueWeeniesProc for ACE Single Player
+# Expanded Cast on Strike for ACE Single Player

 This .NET 10 Harmony mod implements the server-code change documented by [titaniumweiner/ACEUniqueWeenies](https://github.com/titaniumweiner/ACEUniqueWeenies).
 It lets equipped jewelry, armor, and other items use cast-on-strike proc properties instead of limiting the equipped-item pass to Aetheria.
 Items with `CloakWeaveProc` type `1` remain excluded.